 Brianna Burke (Tufts U, 2011) specializes in Environmental Humanities and is at work on a book project called Becoming Beast: The Humanimal in Environmental Justice Fiction, which explores the morphing ideology of what it means to be (considered) Animal in a world of decreasing resources.
 Her primary field is Environmental Justice and 20th-century American Literature, but she also publishes on American Indian Literature as well as the pedagogy of social justice.
 Her most recent article on The Hunger Games just appeared in ISLE.

-KJ Gilchrist (Univ. of Kansas, 1995) specializes in British literature, focusing on Modernism (British and American), the First World War, trauma studies, and Postmodernism.
-He has also focused his studies on the development of the novel, with particular interest in the influences of war as making the modern and postmodern novel an expression of trauma.
-His publications include articles and reviews on war literature and trauma, Evelyn Waugh, Shakespeare, and A Morning after War: C. S. Lewis and WWI (2005).
-As well as teaching widely across the English department’s curriculum, serving as a department substitute instructor, and having served as Curriculum Fellow in Advanced Communications, he is currently at work on a study of human spaces within Modernist literature and on a novel.
+KJ Gilchrist (Ph.D.
+Univ. of Kansas) specializes in British literature, Modernism (British and American), the First World War, trauma studies, and Postmodernism.
+His studies focus on the influences of war shaping modern and postmodern literature as expressions of trauma as well as recovery from trauma.
+His publications include articles and reviews on war literature and trauma, Evelyn Waugh, Shakespeare, and a monograph, A Morning after War: C. S. Lewis and WWI (2005).
+He teaches widely across the English department’s curriculum and serves as the department’s Associate Chair for Term Faculty.

 Brandon Sams (UNC-Chapel Hill, 2012) has research and teaching interests that include reading and writing pedagogy, critical reflection, and teacher identity development.
 Much of his current work focuses on the potential of aesthetic and contemplative reading practices to interrupt and renew “schooled” reading practices shaped by the epistemologies of audit culture.
 He enjoys working with future and practicing teachers who believe that reading books together is a simple but powerful way to create better selves and communities.
 His work has appeared recently in The ALAN Review, English Teaching: Practice & Critique, and The Journal of Language & Literacy Education.